dewi-alliance/hotspot-manufacturers/fastminers.md

 * We are partnered with Cotx Networks and also the exclusive distributor for Deeper Network in North America.
 We are also in talks with many other manufactures.

 # Company Information
-Fastmienrs is a federally incorporated company in Canada.
+Fastminers is a federally incorporated company in Canada.
 The founders of Fastminers have been involved in crypto-space since 2012 and also part of many ground breaking blockchain projects.
 Fastminers has their own distribution centres in US & EU aswell as opening their third centre in Dubai Freezone.
 In addition being partnered up with many other manufactures and Shipping companies we have build a strong and reliable distribution/shipping around the world.

 # Product Information